technology-toolbox/Notebook/Infrastructure/TT-SCOM03 - Windows Server 2016.md

 USE master
 GO

-CREATE LOGIN [TECHTOOLBOX\s-scom01-action] FROM WINDOWS WITH DEFAULT_DATABASE=master
+CREATE LOGIN [TECHTOOLBOX\s-scom-action] FROM WINDOWS WITH DEFAULT_DATABASE=master

-CREATE LOGIN [TECHTOOLBOX\s-scom01-das] FROM WINDOWS WITH DEFAULT_DATABASE=master
+CREATE LOGIN [TECHTOOLBOX\s-scom-das] FROM WINDOWS WITH DEFAULT_DATABASE=master

-CREATE LOGIN [TECHTOOLBOX\s-scom01-data-reader] FROM WINDOWS WITH DEFAULT_DATABASE=master
+CREATE LOGIN [TECHTOOLBOX\s-scom-data-reader] FROM WINDOWS WITH DEFAULT_DATABASE=master

-CREATE LOGIN [TECHTOOLBOX\s-scom01-data-writer] FROM WINDOWS WITH DEFAULT_DATABASE=master
+CREATE LOGIN [TECHTOOLBOX\s-scom-data-writer] FROM WINDOWS WITH DEFAULT_DATABASE=master

 GO